bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/fileset.md

 Returns the share part of the specified fileset.

+# state of &lt;fileset&gt; : string

+No documentation exists.

 # update of &lt;fileset&gt; : integer

 Returns the update number for the specified fileset.Example: updates of filesets matching "lpp_name = &#39;bos.terminfo.rte&#39;" of object repository - Returns the update numbers of the specified filesets.